Charles L. Bennett

 Education: PhD, Massachusetts Institute of Technology

-Charles L. Bennett is Bloomberg Distinguished Professor, Alumni Centennial Professor, and a Johns Hopkins University Gilman Scholar in the Department of Physics and Astronomy with a joint appointment at the Applied Physics Laboratory.
-His major field of research is in experimental cosmology.
-In particular, he has contributed to the establishment of a standard model of cosmology, and currently engaged in testing and extending that model.
+Charles L. Bennett is a Bloomberg Distinguished Professor and Alumni Centennial Professor of Physics and Astronomy at Johns Hopkins University with a joint appointment at the Applied Physics Laboratory.
+His major field of research is experimental cosmology.
+He has contributed to the establishment of a standard model of cosmology and is currently testing and extending that model.

-Bennett has received several awards and honors, including the 2015 Caterina Tomassoni and Felice Pietro Chisesi Prize, the 2012 Gruber Cosmology Prize, the 2010 Shaw Prize in Astronomy, the 2009 Comstock Prize in Physics, the 2006 Harvey Prize, and the 2005 Henry Draper Medal.
-He twice received the NASA Exceptional Scientific Achievement Medal, once for COBE and once for WMAP.
-He also received the NASA Outstanding Leadership Medal for WMAP.
+His awards and distinctions include the Breakthrough Prize in Fundamental Physics, the Shaw Prize in Astronomy, the Gruber Cosmology Prize, the Caterina Tomassoni and Felice Pietro Chisesi Prize, the Comstock Prize in Physics, the Harvey Prize, and the Henry Draper Medal.
+He twice received the NASA Exceptional Scientific Achievement Medal, once for COBE and once for WMAP, and NASA Outstanding Leadership Medal for WMAP.
+He is a member of the American Academy of Arts and Sciences and the National Academy of Sciences, and a Fellow of the American Physical Society.